Hatya-mouse/knodiq_engine/README.md

 # Knodiq Engine

 An audio engine developed for Knodiq DAW.
-Free to use under GNU General Public License Version 3.
+Free to use under Apache-2.0 License.
 See LICENSE for more info.